North Carolina Community Foundation

 Jennifer has a bachelor’s degree in psychology from the University of Florida and a master’s degree in counseling from Louisiana State University.

-Jennifer is active in community activities and serves on the boards for the NC Rural Economic Development Center, the NC Pediatric Foundation, the NC Network of Grantmakers and the Philanthropy Journal.
+Jennifer is active in community activities and serves on the boards for the NC Rural Economic Development Center, the NC Pediatric Foundation and the NC Network of Grantmakers.
 She is a graduate of Leadership North Carolina and a member of the NC Women’s Forum as well as other organizations.
 She, her husband and daughter live in Raleigh.

 Cherry Ballard, Assistant to the President